 National curriculum code: UEE60411

-As a graduate of this program you’ll be ready to work in the installation, maintenance and administration of computers systems and networks infrastructure.
-You may become responsible for computer systems support and/or administering and upgrading electrical facilities in small, medium or large-sized enterprises.
+As a graduate of this course, you’ll be ready to work in the installation, maintenance, and administration of computers systems and network infrastructure.
+You may become responsible for computer systems support, or administering and upgrading electrical facilities in small, medium or large enterprises.

-Your skills will be applicable to a wide range of business, manufacturing and operational occupations where application of knowledge in computer systems and network technology underpins the business operations.
+Your skills will be applicable to a wide range of business, manufacturing and operational occupations where computer systems and network technology underpins the business operations.

 This program is provisionally accredited by Engineers Australia.
 Full accreditation will be sought for this program as soon as it is feasible to do so within the accreditation time lines set by Engineers Australia.